Doichain/bounties/README.md

 ### TODOs
 - add doichain ci design to template / css
 - improve style of table
+- clicking on a bounty should lead to see the bounty text in detail and provide an url to it.

 ### Todos bounty hunter
 - send emails to admin / bounty hunter